sudorandom/kmcd.dev/content/posts/2025/morse/index.md

 ## What is Morse Code?

 Morse code is a character encoding system used in telecommunication that represents letters, numbers, and punctuation marks as sequences of short and long signals.
 These signals, often called **dots** (or "dits") and **dashes** (or "dahs"), can be transmitted in various ways, such as through sound, light flashes, or electrical pulses.
+A simple and universally recognized example is the distress signal SOS, which is represented as `... --- ...`.

 Developed in the 1830s by Samuel Morse and Alfred Vail, it revolutionized long-distance communication.
 Before we had fiber optics and satellites, we had the simple, elegant language of dits and dahs clicking away across telegraph wires.